 Red Rock Crossing Wedding Location

-For a group of 15 or less, this Sedona wedding location requires a reservation and $50 fee because it is a very popular wedding spot controlled by the Forest Service.
+For a group of 15 or less, this Sedona wedding location requires a reservation and $100 fee because it is a very popular wedding spot controlled by the Forest Service–they only allow one wedding there every two hours.
 We can make your reservation for you.

-For a group of 15 – 50, you may rent a private area and have your ceremony at any of the gorgeous meadows or water sites.
-This is an all-day rental for $125 and allows for approximately 12 parking spaces.
-It offers picnic tables that you may decorate for cake cutting and a champagne toast.
+For a group of 15 – 50, you may rent a private area and have your ceremony at any of the gorgeous meadows with red rocks in the background.
+This is an all-day rental for $160 and comes with 10 parking spaces.
+It offers picnic tables that you may decorate for cake-cutting and a champagne toast.
 You may even bring dinner to barbecue–this is a casual, affordable place to get married with family and friends.

 Red Rock Crossing has both the waters of Oak Creek and the majestic Cathedral Rock in the background.
 In the summer months, you will not have as much privacy for your ceremony, especially on a weekend.
 Saturdays from June-September can be loud, hot, and crowded… We have a few places in the Park where we perform wedding ceremonies that get away from crowds, and afterwards our photographer will take you to the more popular spots for romantic photos.